Is Chris Lopez The Answer To The Kailyn Lowry Baby Daddy Mystery? Pregnant MTV Star Names Her Bump ‘Baby Lo’

 “He’s been there whenever Kail has needed him.
 He is supportive of her so it’s been good,” the insider who was described to be close to the 25-year-old celebrity revealed of the man the outlet believes to be Chris Lopez.

-On top of that, the unnamed source told the outlet that the Kailyn Lowry baby daddy no. 3 plans to be as involved as possible in raising his child with the Teen Mom 2 star.
+On top of that, the unnamed source told the outlet that Kailyn Lowry’s baby daddy No. 3 plans to be as involved as possible in raising his child with the Teen Mom 2 star.

 “Co-parenting when the baby is born is the plan as of now.
 They’re working on things currently [to get back together].”

 The report also revealed that the celebrity is trying to rekindle romance with the father of her third child.
-The Inquisitr previously reported about an official statement from her publicist Casi Densmore-Koon where stunning new details about the Kailyn Lowry baby daddy.
+The Inquisitr previously reported about an official statement from her publicist Casi Densmore-Koon, which revealed stunning new details about the Kailyn Lowry baby daddy.

 “The father is a friend Kail was briefly dating,” the rep said at the time, clarifying that even they do not know the identity of the father of her third child.